First French War of Religion (1562–1563): Royal march

 The royal army departed Paris on 11 December, numbering around 19,000 men.
 Due to the cavalry inferiority, they took a northern route out of Paris, relying on bad roads and poor country to allow their infantry to grant them safety.
-For a while Guise was established at Poissy as the royal army shadowed that of the Protestants.
+For a while, Guise was established at Poissy as the royal army shadowed that of the Protestants.
 Once it became clear that the Protestants were heading into Normandy, word was sent to Paris that battle might be given in the next 4/5 days.
-The Constable, Saint-André and Guise were keen to gain royal permission for open battle with fellow Frenchman.
-According to Castelnau Catherine sarcastically noted that such experienced captains were asking the opinions of a woman and a child.
-More formally in royal council the next day it was established that battle would be at the commanders discretion to give.
+The Constable, Saint-André and Guise were keen to gain royal permission for open battle with fellow Frenchmen.
+According to Castelnau, Catherine sarcastically noted that such experienced captains were asking the opinions of a woman and a child.
+More formally, in the royal council the next day, it was established that battle would be at the commander's discretion.

 The royal army was forced to halt at Mézières on 18 December both due to an illness Montmorency was experiencing and due to the late hour in the day making a crossing inadvisable.
 The army sent some scouts across the river, which were observed by the Protestant army, causing a false panic that the royal army had crossed the Eure.
 Having rested, the royal army began crossing the Eure around midnight and the entire army was across the river before dawn.
 A line was established between the villages of Nuisement and Le Lucate.
 Soon the royal scouts reported that the sound of Protestant drummers could be heard near Imberdais to the south.

 Saint-André, Guise and Montmorency therefore held council and it was agreed that it would be necessary to force the Protestants to give battle by blocking their line of march.
 The baggage was left at Nuisement and the army advanced southwards to positions anchored on the villages of Épinay and Blainville.